Blood Grouping and Red Cell Antibody Testing in Pregnancy (GTG 2014, bsh 2025)

 Pregnant women with immune Anti-D

-Anti-D is most frequent cause of serious HDN
+Anti-D is most frequent cause of serious HDFN

 Test anti-D level monthly to 28 weeks and every 2 weeks thereafter until delivery